-If you realise that the question is difficult, guess an answer, note the question number and move on.
+If you realise that the question is difficult, guess an answer, note the question number, and move on.
 This will make sure you can get through the whole paper.
-Once you’ve finished the section you can then come back and use all the time you have remaining on the questions you’ve guessed at.
+Once you’ve finished the section, you can then come back and use all the time you have remaining on the questions you’ve guessed.

 Although you won’t be tested on your knowledge of these words, knowing what they mean will help you to answer critical reasoning questions.